cloud infrastructure

 A few things to notice:

 The keepalive 32 directive tells NGINX to maintain persistent connections to your upstream services.
-Without this, every proxied request opens and closes a TCP connection—that adds latency and hammers your backend.
+Without this, every proxied request opens and closes a TCP connection, adding latency and hammering your backend.

 The proxy_http_version 1.1 and Connection "" headers are required for keepalive connections to work properly with upstream servers.